mithgil/csif/README.md

 A high-performance C library for reading Andor Technology SIF (Multi-Channel File) format files.
 Provides efficient access to scientific image and spectral data from Andor cameras and spectrographs.

-Node integration is supported now.
+Node.js integration is supported now.

 ## Features